 From filling in the paperwork, to signing on the dotted line.

-There are various steps that have to happen before you’ll be awarded a mortgage loan for a home purchase:
+Whether you are applying for a mortgage for the first time or renewing your existing mortgage with a new lender, there are various steps that have to happen before you’ll be awarded a mortgage loan for a home purchase or mortgage renewal:

 Choosing a potential lender

 Using a mortgage broker/agent

 If you are using a mortgage broker/agent and when they know all they need to know about you and your needs, they’ll start to consider which mortgage might be a good fit for you.
 They’ll think about whether you meet various lenders’ qualification requirements.

 The mortgage broker/agent will provide you with options based on an assessment of the lender, the mortgage, its structure, its features and its risks in light of the information you have provided about your circumstances.
 The mortgage broker/agent must also explain his or her rationale for the options that have been identified.